tomrndom/osf-website/site/about/four-opens/index.md

 hero:
   title: "The 4 Opens"
-  headline: "We at OSF consider The Four Opens our guiding principles in everything we do."
+  headline: "We at the OpenStack Foundation consider The Four Opens our guiding principles in everything we do."

 home: false
 project: false